RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Estimation method

 \subsection{Choice of the tuning parameters}

-While dealing with an optimization problem, one of the essential steps is to choose appropriately the tuning parameters.
-To do so, \begin{itemize} \item first, a grid of values of the tuning parameters $\mu$ and $\gamma$ is chosen.
+While dealing with an optimization problem of a criterion of the form (\ref{parametric}), one of the essential steps is to choose appropriately the tuning parameters.
+Cross-validation is generally used for that purpose.
+Nevertheless in the context of high-dimensional complex models, the computational time for a cross-validation procedure may be prohibitively high.
+Therefore we propose a procedure based on a single testing data set: \begin{itemize} \item we first choose, a grid of values of the tuning parameters $\mu$ and $\gamma$;\\ Let $\mu_{\text{max}}$ be the smallest value of $\mu_g$ (see Equation \eref{tungrp}), such that the solution to the minimization of the RKHS group lasso problem for all $v\in\mathcal{P}$ is $\theta_v=0$.
+We have,